yuanchaiyc/Ling471/assignments/Assignment1.md

     <img width="1287" alt="Screen Shot 2021-03-22 at 12 04 44 PM" src="https://user-images.githubusercontent.com/10963114/112044524-26fbcc00-8b07-11eb-9dff-05106a9234ba.png">

-1. Go to Settings and add maetshju and yuanheTian as "collaborators" (**NB:** this counts as your **submission** for this task):
+1. Go to Settings and add maetshju and {CASSIE'S USERNAME HERE} as "collaborators" (**NB:** this counts as your **submission** for this task):

     <img width="1286" alt="Screen Shot 2021-03-22 at 12 22 26 PM" src="https://user-images.githubusercontent.com/10963114/112046453-4a277b00-8b09-11eb-85e9-acecf900369b.png">

 1. Now, install git on your machine.
 Click on the "Latest Source Release 2.35.1." button [here](https://git-scm.com/downloads)
-1. Ask some question about git or leave a comment about it in the Assignment 1 area on Canvas.
+1. Ask a question about git or leave a comment about it in the Assignment 1 discussion board area on Canvas.
 It can be anything.

-### Part 3: Python and Visual Studio Code.
+### Part 3: Python and PyCharm.
 (NB: Complete what you can now.
 You should be able to do everything after April 7.)
 In this part of the assignment, you will start learning how to program in python and how to use an Integrated Development Environment.
 You should already have Python and PyCharm installed from lecture.
 You should also already know that it is working.

 1. Set up Git and GitHub in PyCharm using [the steps on this page](https://www.jetbrains.com/help/pycharm/github.html#register-account).